FroyoShark/Enkel/README.md

 ## How to use the icons on a Mac

 1. Download the icns files from the icns folder
-2. Highlight the icns file in finder and press cmd+c
+2. Open the icns file in Preview
+3. Press cmd+a in the preview window, then press cmd+c
-3. Right click on the application (in the applications folder), choose “get info”, then click on the icon in the top left and press cmd+v
+4. Right click on the application (in the applications folder), choose “get info”, then click on the icon in the top left and press cmd+v
-4. Close the icon and remove it from your dock.
+5. Close the icon and remove it from your dock.
 When you open it again, you should see the new icon!
 (Rebooting should work too, haven’t tried that though)

 ## Automatically generating .icns files